---

 ```

 2. Set the columnstore policy.
-The `after` parameter must be greater than the value of `start_offset` in the refresh policy:
+The `after` parameter should be greater than the value of `start_offset` in the refresh policy:

 ```